robert/robert.github.com/_posts/2014-06-20-code-review-without-your-eyes.md

 <img width="500" src="/images/ex3.jpg" />

 OK, so in this class your methods are much shorter, and this is probably progress.
 However, you can and do have too much of a good thing.
 Whilst the Ruby interpreter doesn’t care about you leaping between methods every other line, most human interpreters do.
-I’m as happy as the next person to scroll around a file a bit, but when I start having to manually write my own stack trace to remember where I came from, it’s probably time to munge some of those methods back together.
+I’m as happy as the next person to scroll around a file a bit, but when I start having to write a stack trace on my arm to remember where I came from, it’s probably time to munge some of those methods back together.

 <h3>Exhibit 4</h3>